How does topology influence gradient propagation and model performance of deep networks with DenseNet-type skip connections?: Topological Properties of DNNs

-We start with a generic multilayer perceptron (MLP) setup with $d_c$ layers containing $w_c$ neurons each.
-Since our objective is to study the topological properties of neural architectures, we assume shortcut connections (or \textit{long-range links}) superimposed on top of a typical MLP setup (see Fig.~\ref{fig2}(a)).
-Specifically, all neurons at layer $i$ receive long-range links from a maximum of $t_c$ neurons from previous layers.
-That is, we \textit{randomly} select min$\{w_c(i-1), t_c\}$ neurons from layers $0,1,\ldots,(i-2)$, and concatenate them at layer $i-1$ (see Fig.~\ref{fig2}(a))\footnote{Here, $w_c(i-1)$ is the total number of candidate neurons from layers $0,1,\ldots,(i-2)$ that can supply long-range links; if the \textit{maximum} number of neurons $t_c$ that can supply long-range links to the current layer exceeds total number of possible candidates, then all neurons from layers $0,1,\ldots,(i-2)$ are selected.
-Neurons are concatenated similar to how channels are concatenated in Densenets~\cite{densenet}.}; the concatenated neurons then pass through a fully-connected layer to generate the output of layer $i$ ($\bm{s_i}$).
-As a result, the weight matrix $\bm{W_i}$ (which is used to generate $\bm{s_i}$) gets additional weights to account for the incoming long-range links.
-Similar to recent NAS research~\cite{ameetNAS}, our rationale behind selecting random links is that random architectures are often as competitive as the carefully designed models.
-Moreover, the random long-range links on top of fixed short-range links make our architectures a small-world network (Fig.~\ref{swa}, Appendix~\ref{swaApp})~\cite{swnets}, and allows us to use network science to study their topological properties~\cite{networksci, randomDegDist, newman1999renormalization, monasson1999diffusion}.
+We start with a generic MLP setup with $d_c$ layers containing $w_c$ neurons each and assume DenseNet-type skip connections superimposed on top of a typical MLP structure (see Fig.~\ref{fig2}(a)).
+Henceforth, unless stated otherwise, DenseNet-type skip connections will be simply referred to as skip connections.
+Specifically, all neurons at layer $i$ receive skip connections from a maximum of $t_c$ neurons from previous layers.
+That is, we \textit{randomly} select min$\{w_c(i-1), t_c\}$ neurons from layers $0,1,\ldots,(i-2)$, and concatenate them at layer $i-1$ (see Fig.~\ref{fig2}(a))\footnote{Here, $w_c(i-1)$ is the total number of candidate neurons from layers $0,1,\ldots,(i-2)$ that can supply skip connections; if the \textit{maximum} number of neurons $t_c$ that can supply skip connections to the current layer exceeds total number of possible candidates, then all neurons from layers $0,1,\ldots,(i-2)$ are selected.
+Neurons are concatenated similar to how channels are concatenated in DenseNets~\cite{densenet}.}; the concatenated neurons then pass through a fully-connected layer to generate the output of layer $i$ ($\bm{s_i}$).
+As a result, the weight matrix $\bm{W_i}$ (which is used to generate $\bm{s_i}$) gets additional weights to account for the incoming skip connections.
+Similar to recent NAS research~\cite{ameetNAS}, we select links randomly because random architectures are often as competitive as the carefully designed models.
+Moreover, the random skip connections on top of fixed short-range links make our architectures a small-world network (Fig.~\ref{swa}, Appendix~\ref{swaApp})~\cite{swnets} which allows us to use graph/network concepts to study their topology.

-Like standard CNNs~\cite{resnet, densenet}, we can generalize this setup to contain multiple ($N_c$) cells of width $w_c$ and depth $d_c$.
-All long-range links are present only within a cell and do not extend between cells.
+An important advantage of the above setup is that we can control the density of skip connections (using $t_c$) to study the topological properties over many DNNs.
+If the skip connections encompass all-to-all connections, this will result in the original DenseNet architecture.
+Like standard CNNs (Resnets/DenseNets), we can generalize the setup to contain multiple ($N_c$) cells of width $w_c$, depth $d_c$; skip connections exist only \textit{within} a cell and not across cells.